sermons/faith-sight/slides/slides.md

 </div>

 >>>
-+ apostles had first-hand eyewitness
-  + personal encounter w/God
-  + realisation of their hope, what they'd been waiting for
-+ Thomas' hope still unseen
-+ we hear about God through those who have encountered him
++ we hear about God through others who have encountered him
 + Christ is the realisation of our hopes
++ victory over death + sin

 ---